 What is magnetic flux?
-Magnetic flux definition: as the total number of magnetic lines of force in a magnetic field.
-Or magnetic flux definition: is a measurement of the total magnetic field which passes through a given area.
-It is a useful tool for helping describe the effects of the magnetic force on something occupying a given area.
-The measurement of magnetic flux is tied to the particular area chosen.
+Magnetic flux as the total number of magnetic lines of force in a magnetic field.
+Magnetic flux is an estimation of the absolute attractive field which goes through a given area.
+It is a valuable instrument for portraying the impacts of the attractive power on something involving a given area.
+The estimation of magnetic flux is attached to the particular area chosen.
 We can choose to make the area any size we want and orient it in any way relative to the magnetic field.

-If we place an imaginary isolated unit north pole in a magnetic field it will experience a repulsive force from north pole and an attractive force from south pole of the magnet which has created the field.
+If we place an imaginary isolated unit north pole in a magnetic field it will encounter a horrible power from north pole and an attractive force from south pole of the magnet which has made the field.

 Due to these both forces, acting on the isolated unit north pole, the north pole will move along a particular path in the field if the pole is free to do so.
 If we place the same isolated unit north pole at different distance from the magnet in the field, it may follow a different path of traveling.